 In large pan on the stovetop, brown the chicken thighs in batches so as to not crowd the pan.
 Deglaze the pan with the stock, getting up all of the fond (brown deliciousness).

 Secure the lid on the IP, make sure the vent is sealed, and set it to high pressure for 15 minutes.
 Once that is done, allow it to naturally release for 10 minutes (this just means let it sit for 10 more minutes after the timer sounds).
 Then you can manually release the pressure (turn the knob to vent).

-Serve over brown rice – top with lemon juice and cilantro.
+Serve over brown rice – top with cilantro and chopped Marcona almonds.
 Grilled veggies are also a good side dish.

 Note about curry: I prefer this with Ras al Hanout (from the Spice House) – it’s amazing.
-I also use Penzey’s Curry Now seasoning, which is hands down the best.
-I highly recommend it because it has a moderate/not-too-hot spice to it with a lot of flavor.
+I also use Penzey’s Curry Now seasoning, which is my favorite curry because it has a moderate/not-too-hot spice to it with a lot of flavor.